-Trincomalee is a large town built around a harbour Nelson described as one of the finest in the world.
-The large potential for tourism in this areas has not yet been explored, but it is an interesting place to visit and the beaches to north, at Upaveli and Nilaveli are spectacular.
-There are also some hot-springs in the area and some wonderful old temples.
-Elephants sometimes roam freely in the surrounding countryside which is beautiful and at times wild.
+To the north, Trincomalee is a large town built around a harbour, described as one of the finest in the world.
+The large potential for tourism in this area has not yet been explored, but it is an interesting place to visit and the beaches to the north of the town, at Uppuveli and Nilaveli, are spectacular.
+There are also some hot springs in the area and wonderful old temples.
+Elephants sometimes roam freely in the surrounding countryside, which is beautiful and at times wild.

 Please contact us for advice on staying in this area.
-Infrastructure does not yet compare to the rest of the country, although this adds a charm and sense of adventure to any trip to this region.
-Read our blog article about the east coast which we wrote when it was about to be officially declared safe.
+Infrastructure does not yet compare to the rest of the country, although this adds a certain charm and sense of adventure to any trip to this region.